-Hi, I'm Luca, a second-year Historian.
+Hi, I'm Luca, a third-year Historian.
 In my spare time I love playing the piano, trying not to fall over whilst playing ice hockey and getting involved in tutoring in schools.
 I hope that anyone experiencing academic related difficulties feels that they can approach me to talk about their concerns so we can find a solution.
-This can be anything from tutors being unreasonable and inflexible to unreturned collections papers to problems finding resources now that libraries are closed.
-I sit on the college Education Committee and the Library Committee so I can raise concerns with senior college staff and I'm always happy to email Steve on your behalf.
-E-mail: luca.webb@some.ox.ac.uk
+This can be anything from tutors being unreasonable and inflexible to unreturned collections papers to problems finding resources.
+I sit on the college Education Committee and the Library Committee so I can raise concerns with senior college staff and I'm always Steve behalf.
+E-mail: happy to email on your luca.webb@some.ox.ac.uk